Designing a Serene White Oak Living Room

 • Layered lighting is essential.
 Combine ambient overhead light with task lighting and accent lamps.
 Natural light is your best friend here.
 Most people forget that strategic illumination highlights the wood's grain and warmth.

 • Regular dusting is a must.
 Use a soft, dry cloth.
 Avoid harsh chemical cleaners; they can strip the finish.
-For spills, blot immediately.
-The truth is, gentle care preserves the wood's natural beauty for years.
+For spills, blot immediately. gentle care preserves the wood's natural beauty for years.